January 10, 2025

-Unemployment data–August 2024 Charts Related to BLS Employment Release Top Charts of 2022 EPI Top ten charts 2023 AEA
+Unemployment data–December 2024 Charts Related to BLS Employment Release Top ten charts 2024 AEA

 Baker and Cai, Masking Real Unemployment: The Overall and Racial Impact of Survey Non-Response on Measured Labor Market Outcomes, 3/21